Capital Gains Tax (Kapitalertragsteuer)

-To ensure the tax claim, it is withheld as a source tax directly at the point which is paying out the capital gains (for example a bank, insurance company or corporation) for the creditor’s calculation of capital gains (shareholder, partner, investor) and paid to the tax office.
+To ensure the tax claim, it is withheld as a source tax directly at the point where the capital gains are paid out (for example a bank, insurance company or corporation) for the creditor’s calculation of capital gains (shareholder, partner, investor) and paid to the tax office.

 Basis for taxation

-Tax is applied to gross profit from capital investments such as interests, but also to dividends from share corporations as well as open and hidden distributions of profit for GmbHs.
+Tax is applied to gross profit from capital investments such as interests but also to dividends from share corporations as well as open and hidden distributions of profit from GmbHs.

 Rate of tax

 Generally, capital gains tax is 25 percent.
 Only in a few exceptional cases is a different capital gains tax rate applied.
 The solidarity surcharge is applied in addition to the capital gains tax.